 - Ivy League schools can be worth the cost for some students, but value depends on net price, academic fit, and long-term goals rather than reputation alone.

-- The best choice comes from comparing realistic outcomes, costs, and alternatives, then matching those factors to a student’s priorities and career plans.
+- The best choice comes from comparing realistic outcomes, net costs, and alternatives against a student’s priorities and career plans, not from prestige alone.

 What Are Ivy League Schools?

-The Ivy League refers to a group of eight private schools in the northeastern United States:
+The Ivies are a group of eight private schools in the northeastern United States:

 Is the Ivy League Really Worth the Hype?

-Value can manifest as earnings, access to specific fields, or academic experiences that shape long-term career options.
-It can also vary widely by major, financial aid package, and career path.
-A school that makes sense for one student may not for another.
+Value can also show up as access to specific fields or academic experiences that reshape long-term options.
+It varies by major, financial aid package, and career path.
+A campus that makes sense for one student may not for another.

 Is It Worth Going to an Ivy League for Undergraduate Study?